hoangduytran/blender-manual/manual/editors/graph_editor/introduction.rst

 .. _bpy.ops.graph.select_column:

-Columns on Selected Keys :kbd:`k`
+Columns on Selected Keys :kbd:`K`
    Selects all other keyframes that are on the same frame as the selected keyframes.
-Column on Current Frame :kbd:`Ctrl-k`
+Column on Current Frame :kbd:`Ctrl-K`
    Selects all other keyframes that are on the same frame as the current frame.
-Columns on Selected Markers :kbd:`Shift-k`
+Columns on Selected Markers :kbd:`Shift-K`
    Selects all other keyframes that are on the same frame as the selected :doc:`/animation/markers`.
 Between Selected Markers :kbd:`Alt-K`
    Selects all keyframes that are between the first and last :doc:`/animation/markers` as they fall in the timeline.